 Equal Opportunity Commitment

 The University of Southern Indiana is committed to providing equal opportunity for all qualified individuals.
-It does not discriminate on the basis of race, color, national or ethnic origin, gender, marital status, or handicap in the administration of its educational and admissions policies, financial affairs, employment policies and programs, student life and services, or any other university-administered program.
+It does not discriminate on the basis of race, color, national or ethnic origin, gender, marital status, or handicap in the administration of its educational and admissions policies, financial affairs, employment policies and programs, student life

 The Dietetic Program in Dietetics at the University of Southern Indiana is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (formerly CADE).
 ACEND is recognized as the accrediting agency for bachelor level dietetic programs in the United States.